If you're a nanny, read our advice for nannies by clicking here.

 We strongly encourage you to talk to your nanny about their living situation and commute, to make sure that they are following social distancing guidelines.
 We are also regularly communicating with our nannies about how to stay as safe and healthy as possible.

-- Sending our nannies activity ideas, and helping them plan their days with the children, in addition to any specifics you’ll send their way.
+- Sending our nannies a daily schedule or activity ideas, in addition to any specifics you’ll send their way.
 You can find them here.

 - Giving our nannies tips on how to navigate childcare while the parents are home (it isn’t always straightforward!)

-- Further developing our nanny community, helping our nannies get more ideas and support from each other as well as from us
+- Access to a private facebook group of Koru Kids nannies where they can get ideas and support from each other as well as from us

 - Emphasising coronavirus safety to our nannies, including frequent hand washing and social distancing in their non-nanny lives